 Data mocking methods

-The simplest way to mock data is to create an action of JavaScript Code type, that will return the needed JSON object.
+The simplest way to mock data is to create an action of the JavaScript Code type, that will return the needed JSON object.
 For instance, if your API/DB table lists cars, you can do it in the following way:

 The action can be then referenced in different UI Bakery fields using standard {{actions.newAction.data}}